-35 Any period of qualifying bail or parole is compensated by multiplying that period, in years and part years, by up to 50% of the base annual rate.
+35 Any period of restrictive bail or parole is compensated by multiplying that period, in years and part years, by \$75,000.

-Example: if a person spends 1 year and 3 months on qualifying bail or parole, the above rate would be multiplied by 1.25 years.
+Example: if a person spends 1 year and 3 months on restrictive bail or parole, the above rate would be multiplied by 1.25 years.